yixinwei-oracle/Green-Button-Workshop/java-management/install-management-agent-script/install-management-agent-script.md

 In this lab, you will:

 - Install a Management Agent on a compute instance
-- Verify Management Agent and Plug-ins
-- Check that management agent is tagged with the Fleet OCID
 - Monitor the Java Runtimes and Java applications in JMS

 ### Prerequisites